nipy/mindboggle/README.rst

 `NeuroStars <https://neurostars.org/tags/mindboggle/>`_ with the tag "mindboggle".
 If you have found a bug, big or small, please `submit an issue <https://github.com/nipy/mindboggle/issues>`_ on GitHub.
+A jupyter notebook tutorial exists within the mindboggle/docs folder.

 ------------------------------------------------------------------------------
 Installation